-State Library has digitised all of the soldier portraits in The Queenslander and is making them available online through One Search, our catalogue.
-More than 11, 000 are now available with more being added each week.
+State Library has digitised all of the soldier portraits in The Queenslander and has made them available online through One Search, our catalogue.

 The project to make these portraits available online has been aided by a team of volunteers who have worked tirelessly to assist State Library staff.
 We thank them for their efforts and assistance.

-There are 27,000 portraits in The Queenslander and 27,000 family stories; of husbands, fathers, brothers and sweethearts.
+There are nearly 30,000 portraits in The Queenslander and nearly 30,000 family stories; of husbands, fathers, brothers and sweethearts.
 Is someone from your family one of these soldiers?
 We’d love to hear your story.

 William Charles Lines, a New Zealander, who enlisted in Rockhampton, was wounded at Gallipoli on 25 April 1915, and is one of the first portraits used in a Roll of Honour in The Queenslander.